 Contrary to what the editors of the other publications said about a female superhero, Varga became very popular with the readers.
 But by some twist of circumstance, the name Varga became the ownership of Bulaklak magazine (during those times, intellectual property right is not yet in effect) and when Ravelo left the publication in 1949 after a falling out with its editor, Varga stayed behind.
 Ravelo took Varga’s personality, revised her costume, and brought her to Pilipino Komiks, and renamed the character Darna, from the anagram of Varga’s alter-ego Narda.

-On May 13, 1950, inside the pages of Pilipino Komiks #77, Darna, the original Filipino superhero, donned a crimson red bikini, white sash, golden wings on her forehead, and knee-high stiletto (probably diluted from the aftereffects of seeing Varga Girls pin-ups), and illustrated by Nestor Redondo, started her adventures battling the snake-haired woman Valentina.
+On May 13, 1950, inside the pages of Pilipino Komiks #77, Darna, the original Filipino superhero, donned a crimson red bikini, white sash, golden wings on her forehead, and knee-high stiletto (probably diluted from the aftereffects of seeing Varga Girls pin-ups), and drawn and illustrated by Nestor Redondo, started her adventures battling the snake-haired woman Valentina.
 Rosa del Rosario, Manila’s “Golden Age” movie queen, portrayed Darna on its silver screen debut on May 31, 1951.
 It was the blockbuster of the era!

 And the rest is history!

 THE GALAXY OF DARNAS

 DRAWN BY VARIOUS ARTIST